JoshuaC215/agent-service-toolkit/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Roadmap

+- [ ] Get LlamaGuard working for content moderation (anyone know a reliable and fast hosted version?)
+- [ ] Add more sophisticated tools for the research assistant
+- [ ] Add support for multiple agents running on the same service, including non-chat agent
+- [ ] Increase test coverage and add CI pipeline
+- [ ] Deployment instructions and configuration for cloud providers
+- [ ] More ideas?
+File an issue or create a discussion!

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.